<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 Market targeting Blog-01

 IKEA are as popular offline as they are online.
 To put it into perspective; In 2022 financial year, IKEA saw 822 million store visits while its online channels hosted 4.3 billion visitors.
 Wow.
 It’s impressive, but overall, it’s not too surprising as the home-goods giant has the right price and product for almost every consumer.
 They don’t compromise.
-IKEA have high-end tags and a wide range of styles.
+IKEA has high-end tags and a wide range of styles.
 Even their simplest, most basic product is still both innovative and affordable.

 IKEA not only has mass appeal in their products and price but in their personality, too.
 Because who doesn’t love a candid eco-enthusiast?